-NSAIDS (Non-steroidal anti-inflammatory drugs) such as:
+NSAIDs (Non-steroidal anti-inflammatory drugs) such as:

 See more here: (Motrin IB)

 Prescription muscle relaxers can also be used to relieve muscle spasms.
 Certain muscles can be in spasm making symptoms worse by irritating the site of sciatic nerve damage or impingement.
 Taking a muscle relaxer will help prevent this, but studies show it is not a significant source of treatment.
-Antidepressants have been used by patients because the pain can change chemistry in the body; therefore, affect overall outlook on life, and satisfaction of daily living.
+Antidepressants have been used by patients because the pain can change the chemistry in the body; therefore, affect overall outlook on life, and satisfaction of daily living.
 Although this is not considered a significant source of treatment it has been shown to be effective in some people.
 Steroidal injections around the spinal nerve.
 Research shows a modest reduction in pain using this method when sciatica is caused by a ruptured or herniated disc.

 4. Physical Therapy and Body Manipulation

-While it may be difficult to remain active with sciatica pain, bed-rest is not a long term solution.
-Actually, in recent history it was believed that the best way to treat sciatica was with long term bed rest, but today’s research has long since shown that this method will lead to worse symptoms.
+While it may be difficult to remain active with sciatica pain, bed-rest is not a long-term solution.
+Actually, in recent history, it was believed that the best way to treat sciatica was with long-term bed rest, but today’s research has long since shown that this method will lead to worse symptoms.
 Physical therapy is a significant source of treatment for sciatica which may be recommended during diagnosis by a doctor.
 There are many good physical therapists out there to offer an effective treatment plan.
 They will help to find the best movements and exercises to practice daily as a means to heal.
 When done right the proper movements performed will relieve pain and improve daily living conditions.
 It can even provide conditioning to prevent, or completely remove sciatica in the future.
 It is very important to do exactly as directed during these sessions as well.

 5. Alternative Treatments

 Biofeedback: These therapy sessions have been found to help with a person’s pain management.
-The patient will learn how to control their bodily processes such as heart rate, blood pressure etc. This method is commonly used to treat anxiety and stress related symptoms.
+The patient will learn how to control their bodily processes such as heart rate, blood pressure etc. This method is commonly used to treat anxiety and stress-related symptoms.
 The patient is hooked up to various body monitoring instruments and is given the information on a screen to gauge what their current homeostasis is, or body stability.
 Once they know what their baseline is they can use it to try out different ways of connecting mind and body.
 Education and teaching people to consciously take control of their body and improve symptoms of anxiety or stress is an effective treatment.

 See more here: (Biofeedback)

 Acupuncture: Acupuncture has been used in traditional Chinese medicine for several millennia.
-Three thousand years age it was a means of treating pain and a host of other issues.
+Three thousand years ago it was a means of treating pain and a host of other issues.
 It is generally regarded as a safe effective treatment to relieve pain.
 Many people who use this treatment have reported significant positive changes.
 Fine needles are inserted into specific points across the body which are called acupuncture points.
-According to chinese medicine, these points are along meridians or these channels from which Qi, a vital life energy of the body, flows through.
-The theory is that pain is felt when one or more of these channels becomes blocked, and the needles are used to restore flow and balance throughout the body.
+According to Chinese medicine, these points are along meridians or these channels from which Qi, a vital life energy of the body, flows through.
+The theory is that pain is felt when one or more of these channels become blocked, and the needles are used to restore flow and balance throughout the body.
 Scientific studies suggest stimulating these nerve points actually produces beneficial results via the central nervous system.
-This in turn allows the body to release helpful chemicals that promote regeneration, healing, and overall peace of mind.
+This, in turn, allows the body to release helpful chemicals that promote regeneration, healing, and overall peace of mind.
 A method of acupuncture called analgesia is becoming better known.
 It has been shown to release a neurotransmitter called 5-hydroxytryptamine, generating a neuropeptide through the electrical stimulation of different frequencies, having a significant effect on pain reduction.

 Alternative medicine is considered by many because surgery is expensive and not applicable to all situations, and pharmaceutical drugs have a host of ill side-effects.